Zdravko93/multi-step-form-validation-project/README.md

 ## Usage

-1. Open index.html in your preferred web browser
+1. Open `index.html` in your preferred web browser
 2. Complete each step by entering the required information
-3. Real-time validation ensures that all inputs are correct before continuing
+3. Real-time validation ensures that all inputs are correct before proceeding
 4. After the final confirmation, a success message is displayed

 ## Project Goals